w3schools

 Avoid XML Attributes?

-Some of the problems with using attributes are:
+Some things to consider when using attributes are:

 • attributes cannot contain multiple values (elements can)